 - Oil the bowl and place the dough in it.
 Cover with clingfilm and leave to rise for about 2 hours until double in size.

-- Divide the dough into 10 balls and arrange them on a baking tray pretty close together and flattening them slightly.
-Leave to prove for one hour so that they can double their size.
+- Divide the dough into 8 balls and arrange them on a baking tray pretty close together and flattening them slightly, then leave to prove for one hour so that they can double their size.

 - In a bowl, combine the plain flour with water to get a smooth thick paste.

 - Remove from the oven and brush each the buns with apricot jam for a nice shine.

 - Every oven can be different, so do keep an eye on the buns as they might need longer time to bake.
 If they brown too quickly on top, move the baking tray to the middle rack.

 - Click on the US Customary link to see the measurements displayed in cups and ounces.